Arixeyenia/IT-Project/README.md

 Our User Documentation is a static website hosted using github pages and Jekyll.

 Comprehensive introduction of all features and design of our application is included there.
+It also includes a search function to help users find needed information.

 https://winnie76.github.io/Quaranteam/

 # Setup